He works as a lawyer, teaches martial arts and dabbles in music and sound engineering.

 Dan is the author of the popular (and award-winning) blog "The Way of Least Resistance" and is responsible for its associated YouTube channel.

-He is author of the novel The Mirror Image of Sound and the sci-fi thriller, A Hazy Shady of Twilight.
+He is author of the novel The Mirror Image of Sound, the slow-burn psychological drama Nights of the Moon, the sci-fi thriller, The Shadow of Dusk and the Young Adult mystery Girl in the Attic.
 He is also the author of the martial arts text Essential Jo.

 Further information about Dan can be found on his website: http://www.dandjurdjevic.com.